ttpham0111/cmpe202-batman/FEEDBACK.md

 * Last week, we had a virtual meeting since the team has different schedule and it was difficult to meet on campus at one time.
 So we took feed back from the team and decided to hold a virtual meeting.
 We will take feed back next week from the virtual meeting we had and decide if we should continue this type of meeting or switch back to in person meeting.
 * We also discussed our progress so far, the team find it difficult to build games in phaser to achieve a desired effect, so we decide to take more time in learning from the tutorials and how to design the architecture.
 * We are still constantly taking feedback in many ways.

+## Week 4

+* Last two weeks, we were thinking about how to design the details of the game and how to implement them.
+Everyone started working on the game so we were able to give each other feedbacks on how the game should be.
+We take each other's feedback and decided to choose a room and desert map for our game, and the main character's movements, as well as the user interface of the entire game.
+* We also discussed about the design patterns and coding maintainability of our project, after getting feedback from more experienced developers, we learned how to write more reusable code in the future.
+* Taking feedback is very important in working as a team, we constantly learn and improve faster than working individually.